nens/threedi-docs/source/h_computational_grid.rst

 To allow flow to be computed numerically, space and time must be discretised.
 Time steps are defined for time and grids are defined for space.

-3Di simulations can consist of a surface water, a groundwater and a 1D network component.
-The surface water and groundwater components are in principle a two-layer model, which can be coupled to the 1D network.
+3Di models can consist of a 2D surface water, 2D groundwater and/or 1D network component.
+The surface water and groundwater components are a two-layer model, which can be coupled to the 1D network.
 The grids of the surface water and groundwater domain are similar, while the 1D network is fundamentally different.
+All these components are parts of one single grid, for which 3Di solves equations in a single matrix during the simulation.

 In the sections below, we elaborate on the grids specified for computations in the 2D surface water and groundwater domains and in the 1D domain.